tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/3/LP-01-Ins_Welcome.md

 * [Slideshow](placeholder)

-Welcome students to the third day of APIs!
+Welcome students to the third day of FinTech!
 Cover the following points:

-* The previous lessons focused on API calls and showcased the Plaid API to exemplify that students can leverage the power of external data sets and functionality.
-Today students will combine what they've learned so far on using APIs to pull in stock data and forecast single stock/portfolio returns using Monte Carlo simulations.
+* The previous lessons focused on introducing students to the FinTech course structure and discussed the history and current landscape of the FinTech ecosystem, as well as notable case studies of technological disruptors.
+Today students will combine what they've learned so far on the FinTech industry to collaboratively create their own FinTech case studies that can be hosted on online git repositories and previewed as visually enhanced markdown files.

-* Mention to the class that today's focus is on using APIs to access stock data that can be manipulated to serve individual needs.
-Students should feel empowered as they are learning the ways in which they can use other curated data sets to analyze and generate insights on their own.
+* Mention to the class that today's goal is two-fold: one, to teach students how to manage their own git repositories as well as develop in shared ones, and two, to develop text-based assets (such as a FinTech case study) in markdown to provide visually appealing README files that can be previewed on the GitHub website (and showcased to potential employers).

-* Students should be prepared to push their mindset from historically analyzing portfolio returns and their performances to charting the possible paths a portfolio may move in the future, thereby making educated predictions on where the portfolio could end up.
+* Students will be put into groups and given a selection of FinTech case study proposals to choose from.
+Therefore, students will need to work collaboratively and generate a visually appealing document that can be hosted online -- that's where git CLI and markdown comes in!

 * Energize your students!
-Today is the day where students move from historical to future-oriented analysis.
-Time to look into the crystal ball!
+Today they'll be learning the same collaborative tools (git) that real developers and industry professionals use to share and build upon code.